smart-data-models/dataModel.Transportation/EVChargingStation/doc/spec_IT.md

         model: http://schema.org/Text
         type: Property
     taxAmountCollected:
-      description: 'The amount of tax levied on the products, things and services which includes sales tax, value-added tax, service tax, Good and Service tax, customs duty, etc.'
+      description: 'The amount of tax levied on the products, things and services which includes sales tax, value-added tax, service tax, Good and Service tax, customs duty, etc'
       type: number
       x-ngsi:
         type: Property
     transactionId:
-      description: 'Unique transaction Id of the entity corresponding to this observation.'
+      description: Unique transaction Id of the entity corresponding to this observation
       type: string
       x-ngsi:
         type: Property
     transactionType:
-      description: 'Type of the transaction based on the mode of payment (For eg. mobile/UPI, card, etc) or mode of service (For eg. Issue, ReIssue, Entry, Exit etc.) corresponding to this observation.'
+      description: 'Type of the transaction based on the mode of payment (For eg. mobile/UPI, card, etc) or mode of service (For eg. Issue, ReIssue, Entry, Exit etc.) corresponding to this observation'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be EVChargingStation'
+      description: NGSI Entity type.
+It has to be EVChargingStation
       enum:
         - EVChargingStation
       type: string